 Wine aromas fall under three general categories:

 - PRIMARY AROMAS: Aromas from the type of grape and the terroir.
-Primary aromas are usually focused around fruit, herbal, and floral aromas.
+Primary aromas focus on fruit, herbal, and floral aromas.

 Knowing where different wine aromas or bouquets come from will help you become better at writing your wine notes.
 Check out How to Taste Wine for more information on this topic.

-TIP: When you write down flavors, try to list the most obvious ones first.
-This helps create a hierarchy of importance.
+TIP: When you write down flavors, try to list the most obvious ones first, helping create a hierarchy of importance.

 Also, try to include an adjective with your notes.
 Is it fresh pepper or dried pepper?
 Is it raspberry jam or tart, underripe raspberry?
 This specificity will help you to hone-in on details about a wine.

 Also, don’t be scared of writing something that might sound a little silly.
 These notes are just for you, after all!

 - BODY: When you focus on the taste, you’ll be thinking about how the wine feels your mouth.
 The body is perhaps the most obvious note, and it’s essential to mention because it helps build the profile in your mind of the Wine you’re tasting.
 Skim?
 2%? or whole milk?
 Body in wine will roughly correspond with those textures.
 What’s the overall texture?
 Write it down.

 - TANNIN: Tannin can seem tricky, but it’s easier if you focus on texture.
 Does the tannin have a lot of grip to it? (does it make your lips stick to your teeth?).
 Does the tannin fill your mouth with delicate tiny prickles?
 You can find some examples of wine descriptions used for tannin on our Wine Descriptions Infographic.
 Tannin will always have intensity, but they can also manifest as bruising and course, or fine and velvety.